|

 (Photo)

-VERONICA - (Scrophulariacea) There are many forms of ‘speedwell’ from small mat-
+VERONICA - (Scrophulariaceae) There are many forms of ‘speedwell’ from small mat-

 formers to larger more erect plants that bear flowers on tall stems.
 Most are